 Another restaurant we loved was Barack & Szilva run by ‘Peach & Pear’, a husband and wife who serve incredible Hungarian food.
-To start I had sautéed foie gras, followed by chicken breast stuffed with goat cheese and roast peppers, then an apple crepe with a fried apple ring!
+I had chicken breast stuffed with goat cheese and roast peppers, then an apple crepe with a fried apple ring!
 I could go back and eat it all again right now.

 Just to throw some variety into the mix, we left the Jewish Quarter one night to try For Sale Pub – named so because you can leave your personal adverts anywhere you like in the form of a note, postcard, photo, passport…you name it!
 It’s covered in paper and peanut shells, just as it should be.
 The menu is a bit whacky though – it is the longest menu I have ever seen – filled with pure Hungarian comfort food.